AnhNhan/Converge/docs/architecture/Entity Generation Stuff Thingy.md

 Should any other functions be encountered (speak: non-existing), an error is emitted.

-The purposeof these two functions is to generate additional program elements from existing structs.
+The purpose of these two functions is to generate additional program elements from existing structs.

 ### Embedded Functions